Chart Color Schemes

 Williamstown hosts a notably older demographic compared to the national average

-The median age in Williamstown is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's average of 38 years.
-Compared to Greater Melbourne, Williamstown has a higher proportion of residents aged 55-64 (16.2%) but fewer residents aged 25-34 (6.8%).
-The concentration of residents aged 55-64 in Williamstown is well above the national average of 11.2%.
-According to the 2021 Census, the proportion of residents aged 75 to 84 has grown from 5.0% to 7.5%, while the proportion of residents aged 15 to 24 increased from 11.8% to 13.4%.
-Conversely, the proportion of residents aged 5 to 14 declined from 14.1% to 12.5%, and the proportion of residents aged 45 to 54 dropped from 16.7% to 15.1%.
+The median age in Williamstown is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+Compared to Greater Melbourne, Williamstown has a higher proportion of residents aged 55-64 (16.2%) but fewer residents aged 25-34 (6.9%).
+This concentration of the 55-64 age group is well above the national average of 11.2%.
+According to the 2021 Census, the proportion of Williamstown's population aged 75 to 84 has grown from 5.0% to 7.5%, while the percentage of residents aged 15 to 24 increased from 11.8% to 13.4%.
+Conversely, the proportion of residents aged 5 to 14 declined from 14.1% to 12.4%, and the proportion of those aged 45 to 54 decreased from 16.7% to 15.1%.
 Looking ahead to 2041, demographic projections indicate significant shifts in Williamstown's age structure.
-The number of residents aged 75 to 84 is projected to grow by 48%, reaching 1,834 from 1,237.
-Notably, the combined age groups of 65 and above will account for 69% of total population growth, reflecting Williamstown's aging demographic profile.
-In contrast, both age groups of 0 to 4 and 35 to 44 are projected to have reduced numbers.
+Notably, the 75 to 84 age group is projected to grow by 50%, reaching 1,852 people from 1,237.
+By 2041, the combined age groups of 65 and above will account for 68% of the total population growth in Williamstown, reflecting the area's aging demographic profile.
+In contrast, both the 0 to 4 and 35 to 44 age groups are projected to see reduced numbers by 2041.